Edward Bond: 1970s – mid-1980s: broader scope, political experiments

-Controversial directing attempts and quarrels with the institutions
+Controversial directing attempts, quarrels with institutions

 During the late 1970s, Bond felt he needed practical contact with the stage to experiment with his ideas on drama and improve his writing.
 He therefore began directing his own plays and progressively he made this a condition of their first production.
 After staging Lear in German at the Burgtheater, in Vienna in 1973, Bond directed his last four plays in London between 1978 and 1982: The Worlds and Restoration at the Royal Court and The Woman and Summer at the National Theatre.
 These latter two introduced the South African actress Yvonne Bryceland, whom Bond admired, considering her the ideal female interpreter.
 In 2002, Christopher Innes criticized Summer, as well as Human Cannon and Jackets II, as examples of a problem in Bond's later plays of protagonists who are either virtuous or evil, lacking complexity.
 Innes dubbed Restoration the "only play to rise above this simplification in the recent phase of Bond's career".
 Frank Rich of The New York Times also panned Summer in 1983 as "pallid and inept", and "torpid [...]
 As characters, Xenia and Marthe do not have the depth that might relieve some of the tedium.
 Mr. Bond's deterministic view of society reduces them to symbols".

 The Woman was the first contemporary play performed in the recently opened Olivier auditorium and the production was acclaimed as an aesthetic success, especially for its innovative use of the huge open stage.
 David L. Hirst wrote that in the play Bond "skilfully reworks The Trojan Women so as to cast the image of that society into the present and inform contemporary political opinion."
 Adam Thorpe called the play "magnificent" in 2006.
 However, Bond's working relationships as a director with both the National Theatre and the Royal Court were highly conflicted.
 The theatres and their actors accused him of being authoritarian and abstract in his direction and unrealistic in his production requirements, and Bond complained undiplomatically about their lack of artistic engagement and had crude rows both with some reluctant actors and theatre managers.
 He felt that British theatre had no understanding of his intention to revitalise modern drama and could no longer fulfil his artistic demands.